robertwenink/xyz/content/posts/mfEGO/index.md

 <!--more-->
 # (Multi-fidelity) Efficient Global optimisation
-he Efficient Global optimisation (EGO) algorithm {{< cite "Jones1998" >}} is a form of Bayesian optimisation.
+The Efficient Global optimisation (EGO) algorithm {{< cite "Jones1998" >}} is a form of Bayesian optimisation.
 The EGO algorithm adaptively samples additional points based on the Expected Improvement criterion {{< cite "Jones1998" >}}, which is formulated using the estimated mean squared error that Kriging provides.
 Using this criterion, EGO provably converges to the global optimum in an optimisation process {{< cite "Locatelli1997" >}}, although it may exhaustively sample around local optima {{< cite "Forrester2007" >}}.
 An overview of the algorithmic procedure is given by [Algorithm 1](#algorithm).

 {{< image src="algorithm.png" alt="EGO algorithm" id="algorithm" width="100%" linked=false >}}